 Michelin Doesn’t Know Jack About Eating in Amsterdam

 If you hadn’t guessed, this museum is spectacular!
-I know it won’t surprise you to know that the collection of works by van Gogh is just outstanding, but they have a few breathtaking works by Monet and Pissarro!
+I know it won’t surprise you to know that the collection of works by van Gogh is just outstanding, but they also have a few breathtaking works by Monet and Pissarro!

 20120916-003635.jpg

 Lunch was followed by a boat ride through the canals, which was pleasant.
 The captain didn’t follow the charted route, and was a bit odd.
 Further, he was obsessed with 70’s music (fortunately not disco).
-Somebody should tell him that Wreck of the Edmund Fitzgerald isn’t a great choice to play on a boat (and I don’t think he was going for irony)
+Somebody should tell him that Wreck of the Edmund Fitzgerald isn’t a great choice to play on a boat (and I don’t think he was going for irony).

 20120916-003657.jpg

-Ah … Another anticipated Michelin recommendation.
+After this we strolled through downtown Amsterdam browsing through the stores on our way to dinner, which was another anticipated Michelin recommendation.
 But this one was disappointing.
 The starters were nice (beef tartare and zucchini cannelloni) and promised a good meal.

 20120916-003750.jpg